morganesque/resphrame/README.md

 Here's a few things about it.

+* **Width only** &mdash; I'm not saying height isn't important or shouldn't be considered, but from experience when I'm creating a site I want to control the width but see as much height as possible.
+Boom.

-* I've tried to keep chrome to a minimum.
-Mostly you don't want to look at it and especially as I'm on a laptop all vertical space is valuable.
+* **Minimum chrome** &mdash; For the most part I don't want to look at a string of buttons or options and especially as I'm most on a laptop all space is at a premium.

-* The main interaction therefore is via a draggable handle which you can use to make the viewport smaller and larger.
+* **Draggable** &mdash; The main interaction therefore is via a draggable handle which you can use to make the viewport smaller and larger.
 This is because mainly that's what I tend to do during work.
 I don't want to see static iframes showing me different devices, it's about watching the design as it grows and shrinks and seeing where the problems arise.

-* Secondly when those problems come I want to know exactly what size viewport I'm at.
+* **Viewport size** &mdash; Also when those problems appear I want to know exactly what size viewport I'm at.
 That's why the width is in the handle itself.
-At that point that’s all I want to know.
+At that point that’s all I want to know before I Alt+Tab back to my CSS and add a media query.

-* Both the website I'm looking at and the current width are stored in the URL (via history.pushstate) and so at any point I should be able to just grab that URL, wang it in Skype and show someone else what I'm seeing.
-This also means that setting an exact numeric width is just a matter of hacking the URL.
+* **Sharable** &mdash; Both a) the **website** I'm testing, and b) the **current width** are stored in the URL (via `history.pushstate`) and so at any point I should be able to just grab that URL, wang it in Skype and show someone else what I'm seeing.

+* **Typed widths** &mdash; This also means that setting an exact numeric width is just a matter of hacking the URL (less chrome!).

-* Instead of having buttons for preset device sizes I've just included little markers in the background which the draggable handle will snap to.
+* **Device presets** &mdash; Instead of having buttons for preset device sizes I've just included little _markers_ in the background which the draggable handle will snap to.
 You can change the placement of these in the comma-delimited list (on the left).

+### Caveats ###

+In case you haven't picked it up this is very much directed at me and how I work.
+It won't suit everyone.
+Also I can totally see the need for having device sized viewports for showing your boss what the website will actually look at on different popular devices.
+That's not what I'm trying to provide for.

+p.s.
+I've just built this very quickly today so it's working in Chrome 26.
+If it looks like anyone else is interested I'll do some more testing (or you can!) and get it working more widely.